 There is a 1LE coin which you have to examine carefully because it is very very similar to the 1 Euro coins.

-If you intend doing a lot of shopping and get flustered when mentally trying to convert currency so you understand what you are paying for everything – it might be an idea to get yourself a cheap currency converter before travelling.
+If you intend doing a lot of shopping and get flustered when mentally trying to convert currency so you understand what you are paying for everything – it might be an idea to get yourself a cheap currency converter before traveling.

 Foreign Currency is difficult to get in Egypt at the moment so paying in foreign cash for your accommodation is welcomed everywhere.
 Also if you have been quoted for your accommodation in a foreign currency it is better for yourself to pay that in the currency quoted – because if you pay in local currency (in most places) you will not get the bank/exchange rate and will lose out somewhat.